lakes-legendaries/mtg-gan/README.rst

 #.
 Get the necessary data file by going to `scryfall
    <https://scryfall.com/docs/api/bulk-data>`_ and downloading their
    :code:`Unique Artwork` file.
+Save this as :code:`data/artwork.json`

 #.
-Fetch data with:
+Fetch card images with:

    .. code-block:: bash

       python mtggan/get_data.py

    This will output many card images to your :code:`data` folder.
+This may take a while.